Menu Close

 Information Technology Services

-Contest Coordinator: Philip Kuhl
+Contest Coordinator: Philip Kuhl, Grand Island Public Schools

 The contest is defined by industry standards including elements of Comp TIA A+, Network+, Security+ guides.
 There will be a written/online exam with 50 questions covering all areas of the standards in the A+ exam.
 Three additional stations will cover hands-on identification of tools and equipment, hands-on technical problem resolution, and a simulated problem-resolution help desk phone call.
 Coordinator will provide laptops, desktop, hand tools, and computer parts, pencils & scratch paper.
+No changes for 2026

 Internetworking